yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 {{< audio "./audiofix.mp3" >}}

-This change fixed the slow audio in titles such as `ARK`, `Bulletstorm`, and `Megademension Neptunia VII`, while also — on top of improving the quality — it solved the audio softlocks in `Donkey Kong Country Tropical Freeze` and `Xenoblade Chronicles 2`.
+This change fixed the slow audio in titles such as `ARK`, `Bulletstorm`, and `Megademension Neptunia VII`, while also — on top of improving the quality — it solved the audio softlocks in `Donkey Kong Country: Tropical Freeze` and `Xenoblade Chronicles 2`.

+{{< single-title-imgs
+    "Better audio, and stable gameplay!
+(Xenoblade Chronicles 2 & Donkey Kong Country: Tropical Freeze)" "./xc2.png"
+    "./dktf.png"
+    >}}

 ## Graphical improvements